anchorwrite/logosophe/apps/worker/scripts/README.md

 1. **Test users not appearing**: Ensure the database script has been run
 2. **Sign-in failures**: Check that the test provider is properly configured in auth.ts
 3. **Role issues**: Verify that the Roles table contains the expected roles (user, subscriber, author, agent, reviewer, editor)
+4. **Foreign key constraint errors**: These have been resolved by removing the restrictive PublisherId constraint from PublishedContent table
+5. **Access denied**: Ensure you have system administrator privileges to access `/dashboard/test-users`

 ### Verification Commands